Skip to content

 Here is a full example of a Command Filter policy used to secure access to a MySQL database server, allowing only safe operations and enforcing trusted binaries.

-- Enter a unique, but recognizable Name like
+3. Enter a unique, but recognizable Name like MySQL Safe Operations.

 Use Case:

-- Prevents all other commands, including dangerous ones like
+• Prevents all other commands, including dangerous ones like shutdown, kill, or shell navigation.

 This configuration would typically be assigned to an access profile for database administrators, ensuring strict command control and mitigating the risk of misuse or lateral movement.